Skip Navigation Linkswww.mathertel.de --> Arduino Projects --> DMX Shield with isolation

 The three resistors are the termination of the DMX bus.
 These resistors MUST be present at the controlling node of a DMX bus.
 R2 is eliminating echo packets while R1 and R3 keep the DMX line in logical HIGH state when no controller is sending.
 This is especially useful when implementing RDM supporting controllers.

-A controller that is not designed for RDM can leave the resistors R1 and R3 and use 120 Ω for R2.
+A controller that is not designed for RDM can leave the resistors R1 and R3 un-assembled and use a R2 resistor with 120 Ω.

 When using the DMX controller chip within a slave node the resistors on the board SHOULD NOT be populated at all.
 The last node of the DMX bus MUST be terminated using a termination socket with a 120 Ω inside.

-Pin 2 that chip controls whether the receive (pin 2) is active amd pin 3 does the same for the output direction.
+The pin 2 of that chip controls whether the receive (pin 1) is active and pin 3 does the same for the output direction (pin 4).
 Because the pin 2 is internally inverted (marked as an invertion sign at pins 2 connection to the amplifier) both pins can connected together and can be controlled only by one logical signal.
 If the signal is high the output direction is enabled, if the signal is low, the input direction is enabled.

 Isolation